The planning for the assault against the Prison of Torment went as one would expect.

 No fight in all of our days had been quite so easy.

-We stood at the doorway to the Queen’s palace, yet her guards withdrew rather than face us to the bitter end.
+We stood at the doorway to inner chambers, yet her guards withdrew rather than face us to the bitter end.
 It was clear that this was a situation where the enemy should fight tooth and nail to keep what little they have left… and yet… they did not.

 There was more going on than I understood, and I made sure to highlight that with Iliera and the others.
 The Queen had a plan that we didn’t grasp, and that made the plan all that much more dangerous.

-Of course, Azshara was the secondary objective right now.
+Of course, for us, the Yunai was the secondary objective right now.

 As we cleared more of the palace, I was growing increasingly worried about the fact that we had not yet run across Lady Evanor.
-I wondered if the Horde might have found her by now, but there had been no reports of it.
-In all the chaos, would they really report one human killed among all the naga?
+I wondered if the other military groups might have found her by now, but there had been no reports of it.
+In all the chaos, would they really report one human killed among all the Zinji?

 We reached another long stretch of hallway where there appeared to be no combat.
 I took stock of our group and gathered them together so that we could stay updated on our progress.